pkosiec/mongo-seeding/core/README.md

  */
 export interface SeederCollectionReadingOptions {
   /**
-   * Files extensions that should be imported
+   * Files extensions that should be imported.
    */
   extensions: string[];

   /**
-   * Options for parsing EJSON files with `.json` extension */ ejsonParseOptions?: EJSONOptions;
+   * Options for parsing EJSON files with `.json` extension.
+   */
+  ejsonParseOptions?: EJSONOptions;